Hire in Thailand

-Thailand, historically known as Siam, officially the Kingdom of Thailand, is a country in Southeast Asia.
-Independent Siam was ruled by an absolute monarchy until a revolution in 1932 and since then Thailand has been a constitutional monarchy.
+Thailand, historically known as Siam and officially the Kingdom of Thailand, is a country in Southeast Asia.
+Independent Siam was ruled by an absolute monarchy until a revolution in 1932 Thailand has been a constitutional monarchy since then.
 However, political authority has often been held by the military, which has taken power through coups.
-In the last 30-40 years, parliamentary democracy has steadily gained wider popular support.
+In the last 30 to 40 years, parliamentary democracy has steadily gained wider popular support.

-Thailand covers 513,120 square kilometres and borders Myanmar to the north and west, Laos to the north and east, Cambodia to the southeast and the Gulf of Thailand to the south.
-Politically, there are six geographical regions which differ from the others in population, basic resources, natural features, and level of social and economic development.
+Thailand covers 513,120 square kilometers and borders Myanmar to the north and west, Laos to the north and east, Cambodia to the southeast and the Gulf of Thailand to the south.
+Politically, there are six geographical regions which all differ from each other in population, basic resources, natural features and levels of social and economic development.

-The traditional Thai greeting, the wai, is generally offered first by the younger of the two people meeting, with their hands pressed together and fingertips pointing upwards as the head is bowed to touch their face to their hands, usually coinciding with the spoken word “Sawasdee khrab” for male speakers, and “Sawasdee kha” for females.
+The traditional Thai greeting, called the ‘wai,’ is usually offered first by the younger of the two people meeting.
+The hands are pressed together and the fingertips point upwards, with the head bowed to touch their face to their hands.
+This is usually accompanied with the spoken words ‘Sawasdee khrab’ for male speakers and ‘Sawasdee kha’ for females.
 The elder is to respond afterwards in the same way.
-Social status and position, such as in government, will also have an influence on who performs the wai first.
-For example, although one may be considerably older than a provincial governor, when meeting, it is usually the visitor who pays respect first.
+Social status and position, such as in government, also have an influence on who performs the wai first.
+For example, although one may be considerably older than a provincial governor, it is usually the visitor who pays respect first when meeting.

-Buddhism is the largest religion in Thailand, which is practiced by 93% of the population.
-There is no official state religion in the Thai constitution.
-Tai folk religion is practiced amongst the Isan ethnic group, and there is a significant population of Thai Muslims in the southern regions.
+Buddhism, the largest religion in Thailand, is practiced by 93% of the population.
+However, there is no official state religion stated in the Thai constitution.
+Tai folk religion is practiced among the Isan ethnic group.
+There is a significant population of Thai Muslims in the southern regions.

 Thai, the official language, is spoken by approximately 88% of the country’s population.
 Only 34% speak Thai as a native language.
-Standard Thai is spoken in the Bangkok metropolitan region, and there are 51 distinct indigenous languages in Thailand.
+While standard Thai is spoken in the Bangkok metropolitan region, there are 51 distinct indigenous languages throughout Thailand.
 The English speaking percentage of the Thai population is estimated to be 27%.

 Thailand HR at a Glance

 Thailand’s legal system blends principles of western and traditional Thai laws.
-The Thai government is a constitutional monarchy and has a prime minister as head of government with an executive, legislative, and judiciary branch.
-The traditional Thai laws are the product of Hindu-Brahmin laws used by the Khmer Empire.
-The king has little direct power under the constitution but is a symbol of national identity and unity.
+The Thai government is a constitutional monarchy and has a prime minister as head of government with executive, legislative and judiciary branches.
+The traditional Thai laws stem from the Hindu-Brahmin laws used by the Khmer Empire.
+The king has little direct power under the constitution but, rather, serves a symbol of national identity and unity.

-The employer-employee relationship in Thailand is primarily governed by the Labor Protection Act of Thailand.
+The employer-employee relationship in Thailand is primarily regulated by the Labor Protection Act of Thailand.
 Thai labor laws serve as the best safeguard of the rights regarding employment in Thailand.
-It sets the rights and obligations of the employers towards its employees and vice versa.
+It sets the rights and obligations of employers towards their employees and vice versa.
 Thai labor law is considered to be more protective of employees’ rights.

 It is not mandatory to have a written employment contract in Thailand.
 An oral agreement is sufficient to bind both employer and employee.
-However, it is strongly recommended to have one to avoid disputes, and to protect the rights and benefits of both parties.
+However, it is strongly recommended to have one to avoid disputes and protect the interests of both parties.
 The following details should be included in an employment contract: